 Procrastination and perfectionism

 There are two different kinds of perfectionism: adaptive and maladaptive.
 Adaptive perfectionists have high standards, which they manage to attain.
 Their ambitions are realistic, and their performances live up to them.
-Maladaptive perfectionists also have high standards but these standards are often unrealistic, and they are disappointed in themselves.
-They are prone to self-criticism, low self-esteem, and are vulnerable to depression.
+Maladaptive perfectionists also have high standards but these standards are often unrealistic, and leave them disappointed.
+Maladaptive perfectionnists are prone to self-criticism, low self-esteem, and are vulnerable to depression.

 The opposite of the fixed mindset is a growth mindset, the belief that one can improve one’s abilities with time and effort.
 People with a growth mindset understand that effort makes them better and stronger.
 As a result, they work hard, which leads to higher achievement.
 But how do you get from a fixed mindset to a growth mindset?